zzxwill/odps/intl.en-US/User Guide/MapReduce/Function Introduction/Local run.md

     0,2
     ```

-    The client downloads the Meta information of table and part of the data from MaxCompute, and save them into the two preceding files.
+    The client downloads the meta information of table and part of the data from MaxCompute, and save them into the two preceding files.
 If you run this example again, the data in the directory ‘wc\_in’  is used directly and will not be downloaded again.

     **Note:** The function to download the data from MaxCompute is only supported in MapReduce local operation mode.
 If the local debugging is executed in [Eclipse development plug-in](https://www.alibabacloud.com/help/zh/doc-detail/27981.html),  the data of MaxCompute cannot be downloaded to local.

-    The content of \_schema\_  in wc\_out is as follows:
+    The content of ‘\_schema\_’ in wc\_out is as follows:

     ```
     my_project.wc_out,key:STRING,cnt:BIGINT